 The rules are the same of any snake game:

-The game ends when the snake collides with the walls or itself.
-Currently, nSnake has two modes: With borders and without borders.
+The game ends when the snake collides with a wall or itself.
 The challenge is to earn the biggest score possible by eating as many fruits as you can.

 The keybindings are completely customizable on the in-game menus.
-The default ones are: